WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 CAN I LEAVE DURING THE DAY TO GO VOTE?

 You should plan to vote by mail.
 If you are not staffed at your polling place you may not have time to leave and travel to your polling place.
 You can sign up to vote by mail here.
 If you are assigned to your own polling place, you can vote in person.
-If voting in person is very important to you and you do not want to cast a mail-in ballot, it may not make sense for you to be a poll worker.
+If voting in person is very important to you and you do not want to cast a mail-in ballot, it may not make sense for you to be a poll worker outside of the precinct where you are registered to vote.

 WHY DO WE NEED POLL WORKERS?

-In addition to just making Election Day possible, poll workers are critically important to ensure no unregistered voter is able to vote.
+In addition to making Election Day possible, poll workers are critically important to ensuring no unregistered voter is able to vote and strengthening trust in our elections.
 Poll workers manage issues such as someone’s name not appearing in the poll book or if a voter decided to vote at the polls instead of returning their mail-in ballot.
-In addition, thousands of voters will be seeing new voting machines for the first time and may require additional instruction to cast their ballot successfully.
 There are numerous instances where even a little confusion or missing piece of information can make or break someone’s ability to vote successfully.

 HOW CAN I LEARN MORE AND SIGN UP TO BE A POLL WORKER IN PHILADELPHIA?